The Eelume Concept and Value Proposition

 The Eelume Story

 Eelume was established in 2015 as a spin-off from the Norwegian University of Science and Technology (NTNU).
-After a decade of research on snake robots in collaboration with the research organization SINTEF, we decided to pursue industrial subsea applications of these amazing mechanisms.
+After a decade of research on snake robots in collaboration with the research organization SINTEF it was decided to pursue use of the technology within subsea applications.

-The strategic partnership formed with Kongsberg Maritime and Statoil (LOOP product development program) in 2016 ensures that our unique vehicle concept is fused with leading subsea experience and technology.
-In addition, the support from the Research Council of Norway and Innovation Norway has been vital to development of the technology and the company.
+In 2016 Eelume entered into a strategic partnership with Kongsberg Maritime and Equinor.
+This partnership ensures that our unique vehicle concept is fused with leading subsea experience and technology.
+Support from the Research Council of Norway and Innovation Norway has also been vital to development of the technology and the company.

-We are immensely proud of our technology and progress, but our creative and highly motivated team is only at the beginning of its mission to reshape underwater operations.
+We are immensely proud of our technology and progress achieved so far!
+Our creative and highly motivated team is only at the beginning of its mission to reshape underwater operations!